-If any item is forbidden in the WinRoute's configuration (globally or for a particular user), the corresponding entry is inactive on the page - the user cannot change this setting.
+If a particular item is blocked by the WinRoute administrator, the corresponding field on this page is inactive - user cannot change the settings.
 Users are only allowed to make the settings more restrictive.
 In other words, users cannot enable an HTML item denied by the administrators for themselves.